bTCpy/monopoly/README.md

 *   **Partial Withdrawals:** Enable players to "cash out" their remaining share of the pot if they or the group decides to stop playing early.

 ### 📱 UI/UX
 *   **Mobile Optimization:** The current board is best viewed on a desktop.
-We want to make it playable on mobile phones.
+We want to further improve the mobile experience.
 *   **Sound Effects:** Maybe add "Cha-ching!" sounds when rent is paid.
 *   **Better QR Codes:** Make QR codes clickable on mobile to open wallets directly.